CloudScope¶

 Download the desktop app

 CloudScope desktop is the same application on macOS and Windows.
-Choose the build for your operating system from GitHub Releases.
+Step-by-step install instructions for each platform are in the documentation.

 Why CloudScope?¶

-CloudScope separates scientific data handling from user interfaces.
-The desktop GUI, browser GUI, notebooks, and scripts all use the same backend code for loading files, managing ROIs, running analysis, and saving results.
+CloudScope separates data handling from user interfaces.
+The desktop and browser GUIs, notebooks, and scripts all use the same backend code for loading files, managing ROIs, running analysis, and saving results.

 One backend, multiple interfaces¶